 Field-hunting tip

-Look in volcanic cones and lava flows country — that is the host setting where scoria typically forms.
+Look in volcanic cones and lava flows country, the host setting where scoria typically forms.
 If you start seeing olivine, plagioclase, pyroxene in float, you are in the right ground.
 Field specimens usually show a vesicular habit, so train your eye for that shape before scanning the outcrop.